parimalSavaj/videoTube/README.md

 - check current user and this comment owner are same, if not so give error "can not modify"
 - change content of comment
 - send response

+> `30. delete comment`

+- get video and comment id,
+- validate this id's
+- check current user and this comment owner are same, if not so give error "can not modify"
+- delete this comment
+- send response

+---

+---